Seedance 2.0 vs Veo 3 for Short AI Videos

 Coding Liquids blog cover featuring Sagnik Bhattacharya for comparing Seedance 2.0 vs Veo 3 for short AI videos.

 Seedance 2.0 and Veo 3 are both capable AI video generators, but they excel at different things.
-Seedance offers better prompt control and motion consistency.
-Veo 3 produces higher visual fidelity and better audio generation.
+Seedance offers strong prompt control, motion consistency, multimodal references, and audio-video features documented in ByteDance's Seedance 2.0 launch.
+Veo 3 remains a strong pick when you want Google's Flow ecosystem, photorealistic output, and Google's native video/audio workflow.

 This comparison covers the practical differences to help you choose the right tool for your specific needs.